Population: 15.76 Million

 In 2018 we partnered with local organization, Sustainable Cambodia (SC), to bring our Victory Garden Campaign to the Pursat Province.
 F2F and SC have years of experience operating rural programs in Cambodia.
 From its organic garden activities in Siem Reap and Battambang, F2F understands how to engage local villagers to become facilitators who will then become leaders in spreading victory gardens to fellow villagers.
 SC has developed strong ties to rural communities in Pursat Province where it carries out village savings, gardening, and knowledge sharing projects.

 Because permaculture and organic gardening knowledge is lacking in Cambodia, the Campaign’s priority is to develop a team of qualified victory garden facilitators.
 Strategies of F2F’s successful Campaign in Malawi will be modified to address Cambodian culture and society, while Campaign organizers search for new strategies, perhaps uniquely Cambodian, that can be developed into effective catalysts for success with the Campaign.
+Although Cambodia does not have Malawi’s tribal chief structure — a societal structure that has proven to be an effective way to reach large numbers of people in a short time — we believe this Cambodian Campaign will reveal other resources that can be utilized to plan for a larger victory garden scale-up starting from 2021.

 The Victory Garden Campaign in Cambodia breaks the cycle of hunger and extreme poverty by enabling people to save money and feed their families with high-yield home victory gardens.
 Besides averting hunger, people boost nutrition, reduce debt, save money, and discover new opportunities to earn income.